Ave Maria University: Study abroad

 Ave Maria University offered study abroad programs in Gaming, Austria, and in San Marcos, Nicaragua.
 Instruction was conducted in English.
 The Austrian program required an additional $1,750 beyond regular tuition, along with the added expense of airfare and ground transportation, while the Nicaraguan program required no additional tuition.
 Ave Maria's Nicaraguan program was discontinued in mid-2013, with the site transferred to Keiser University to become Keiser University-Latin American Campus.

+Rankings

+Ave Maria University was ranked #156-201 in National Liberal Arts Colleges by U.S. News & World Report in 2022-23.

 Campus

 The new campus is located in the town of Ave Maria, Florida, 17 mi east of Naples in rural Collier County.
 The town site occupies about 5000 acre, of which nearly 20 percent are designated for the campus.
 The Ave Maria Oratory, a large Gothic-inspired structure located at the center of town, was constructed by the university and currently serves as the parish church.
 Several more master-planned communities are under construction or planned in the immediately surrounding area, north and south of the campus.
 Managed wetlands lie north and west of the campus.
 Wildlife preservation and restoration projects have also been instituted on the site, to preserve a degree of its natural state.